• Skip to main content

 Derived from the Latin word “inflammo,” which means “I set alight, I ignite,” inflammation is the body’s natural self-protectant against potentially harmful stimuli.
 When a part of the body becomes irritated or damaged, the body responds to protect it from further injury and restore tissue function.

-broken knee and the tissues surrounding the area need extra protection and care.
-In other cases, inflammation can cause further inflammation and get in the way of other normal processes of the body.
+Inflammation has health benefits.
+For instance, if you sustain a broken knee, the tissues surrounding the area need extra protection and care.
+In other cases, inflammation can cause further inflammation and interfere with other normal body processes.

 • Black Pepper